-Change in accounting policy
+Change in accounting policy which occurred in the first quarter

-Effective January 1, 2011, the Company changed its inventory costing method in its Steel products division from a first-in first-out method to a weighted average cost method.
+Effective January 1, 2011, the Company changed its inventory costing method in its steel products division from a first-in first-out method to a weighted average cost method.
 This method is more consistent with industry practices and will provide a more accurate reflection of the cost of materials sold at any given point in time by reducing the effects of commodity price risk.
 The change in inventory costing method was applied retrospectively.